Shafter, Texas: Geology

 At the Presidio Mine, which started operation in 1880, the Permian Cibolo limestone formation is overlain unconformably by the Presidio formation, a massive dark-grey Cretaceous limestone.
 The Shafter limestone rests unconformably on the Presidio formation.
 Ore deposits are found in the Permian limestone and consist of supergene replacement minerals argentite and cerargyrite along the bedding.
 Veins and replacement mineralization are present in the overlying Cretaceous beds.
 Lodes in the Permian limestone include Manto ore deposits and thrust fault deposits, while those in the Cretaceous rocks are steep veins along normal faults.
 Smaller mines have operated in the district at various times, but the Presidio remains the largest and most continuous.

 Decline

-In the 1940s, faced with increased production costs, a shortage of miners, and an attempt to unionize those who were employed, the American Metal Company simply shut down their operation.
+In the 1940s, faced with increased production costs, a shortage of miners, and an attempt to unionize those who were employed, the American Metal Company simply shut down its operation.

 Even so, as the businesses established there also catered to the two military bases in the county, Marfa Army Air Field and Fort D.A.
 Russell, Shafter continued to support a population of some 1,500.
 When Marfa Air Field closed in December 1945 and Fort Russell in 1946, Shafter went into rapid decline.

-Today, Shafter is home to only a few families and, over the past several decades, has registered a population ranging from 11 to 30 persons.
-Still, as noted above, interest and activity are renewed at Shafter.
-Given rising values for precious metals and modern mining and processing techniques, the little town may well live again.
+Today, Shafter is home to only a few families, and over the past several decades, has registered a population ranging from 11 to 30 persons.